FILM A100H: History and Appreciation of the Cinema Honors

 Course Objectives

-- 5. Describe slapstick comedy
+- 5. Describe the elements of slapstick comedy from its origins to today.

-- 7. Identify different film genres
+- 7. Identify and explore various film genres.

 - 11. Explain the evolution of censorship in the Hollywood film industry